OnePlus 6T will have an in-screen fingerprint sensor, OnePlus confirms

 Along with Vivo, Huawei and OnePlus, more phone companies are expected to jump on this FOD bandwagon.
 An April report from financial services firm IHS Markit estimated that by 2019, 100 million phones will carry this technology.

-Other OnePlus 6T rumors include triple rear-cameras and a $550 US price tag.
+Other than the fingerprint reader, we also know that the OnePlus 6T will be available on T-Mobile, which is the company's first US carrier deal.
+Other rumors, however, speculate that the phone will also include triple rear-cameras and a $550 US price tag.
 The company is expected to launch the phone some time in October, so it won't be long until we know more.
 Until then, at least having an in-display fingerprint sensor is one thing we can check off on our OnePlus 6T wishlist.

 Fight the Power: Take a look at who's transforming the way we think about energy.

-Note: Editors' Note: This piece was originally published on Sept.
-10, 2018 at 3:00 a.m.
-PST and has been updated.